Pyramid Head: Reception

-Critical reaction to Pyramid Head has been favorable because of his distinctive appearance and role as an element of James' psyche.
+Critical reaction to Pyramid Head has been favorable for his distinctive appearance and role as an element of James' psyche.
 Critics cite him as an iconic villain of the Silent Hill series, a favorite among fans, and part of the appeal of Silent Hill 2.
 GameSpot compared Pyramid Head's appearance to Leatherface, the main antagonist of The Texas Chainsaw Massacre series of slasher films, and found him the most terrifying monster in Silent Hill 2.
 Computerworld named Pyramid Head as one of the most terrifying villains in computer and video games.
 GamesRadar interpreted the scene in which he kills the two other monsters as rape and called it unsettling, since the subject of rape is not often tackled in video games, and disliked the final battle with him because of how anticlimactic it was, in comparison with his role throughout the rest of the game.
 Red Bull stated Pyramid Head is "the stuff of nightmares in video games, quite literally.
 Pyramid Head has terrorized game audiences and fans of the Silent Hill franchise for years."
-In 2011, Empire ranked him as the 41st-greatest video game character.
-In 2021, Rachel Weber of GamesRadar ranked Pyramid Head as 31st of their "50 iconic video game characters."
+Empire described him as one of the greatest video game characters, commenting that "Stalking the claustrophobic corridors of the vacant town, he remains one of the few masculine entities in the series and one of the most shocking monstrosities in gaming history."
+Den of Geek noted its popularity and said that "before we knew exactly what Pyramid Head was, the mere sight of the monster triggered something inside of us that overcome our cynicism and defenses.
+He intrigued us, he repulsed us, but he made us feel something that so many other monsters can’t make us feel.
+It’s easy to get caught up in the cynicism of how marketing and products often turn characters into caricatures.
+Yet, that process has to start with the creation of something truly incredible.
+In his original form, Pyramid Head was most certainly that."